fyee1215/DH150-FontannaYee/assignment02/README.md

 Based on the findings of these usability tests, I hope to improve the website but consolidating information into more logical categories, simplifying the website design, and placing the help functions in a more prominent place.

 ### Methodology
 The pilot usability test was conducted in my apartment in Westwood, Los Angeles (the portable minimalistic lab).
 I communicated with my participant through Zoom throughout the entire usability testing process, and I recorded the informed consent, background questions, pretest, tasks, and post-test questionnaire process.
 During the three tasks, I asked the participant to think aloud their search process, and I recorded their approach and reactions appropriately.
+While participating in the usability test, the participant also filled out a survey to record their answers.

 **The usability materials [here](https://forms.gle/jkGBggbevJMH5yC7A)**